tomaallen/Synchrony_Detection-1/README.md

 1. Copy the folders bin, include, lib and models from your openpose folder to Synchrony_Detection\2_PoseDetection

-## Data Preparation
+## Preparation
-### Trim Videos
+### Naming Constraint
-Trim the videos to obtain only the required portion (STT task, PCI task, etc.)
+Naming of PCI videos should *include participant names and time point at the least* in order to select the best camera angle for each session.
+This is implemented in 3.0_CombinedHeadPose>combined_analysis.py.

-### Files Location and Naming Constraint
+### Specifying folder location
 Videos should be stored in a single flat folder.
-Naming of files should *include participant names and time point at the least* in order to combine outputs from multiple cameras at the end of analysis.
+This can be achieved by using preprocess.py if needed.
-<br><br> Example: BLBR001_SyncCam, LP004_BabyCam, Bangladesh012_SyncCam. etc.
+	- **ESSENTIAL: Open settings.py and change FOLDER to your folder location.**

 ## 1. Face Detection
 Open an anaconda terminal and type:
 - `conda activate synchrony_detection` <br><br>
 - `cd {your path}\Synchrony_Detection\1_HeadDetection` <br><br>
-- `python automate_face.py --folder {your analysis folder}`
+- `python detect_face.py`

 Run the script and wait for the results to be saved.